wahickssware84/Beaduric-alpha/README.md

 # Project Description
-bretwalda-alpha is a single-player, text-based strategic wargame set in the 7th century (600 AD) wherein the player must attempt to carefully manage limited troops and resources in order to defeat their rivals in simulated battles.
-(FOR CONTEXT: This repository was planned, created, and developed by a college student to refine basic programming skills in Java).
+bretwalda-alpha is a single-player, text-based strategy game set in the 7th century British Isles wherein the player must carefully manage their limited troops and resources in order to defeat their rivals in simulated battles.
+(FOR CONTEXT: This repository was planned, created, & developed by a college student to refine basic programming skills in Java).
 # Gameplay (How to Play)
-//
+// NOTHING HERE YET
 # Mechanics (How to Win)
-// Lanchester's laws
+The outcome of a given battle is calculated/determined using Lanchester's square law (Archers) and Lanchester's linear law (Infantry/Cavalry).
+N.B.
+While Lanchester's laws will invariably determine the initial rate of attrition (rateOfAttrition), other factors - particularly CULTURE, MORALE, and ENVIRONMENT - will also play a crucial role in calculating the final outcome of a given battle (battleResult).
-# Planned Features & Bug Fixes
+# Planned Features
+*(upon initiating combat) generate real-time descriptions of the player's environment; the player must know this information in order to adjust their tactics accordingly.
+# Known Bugs & Issues
-//
+// NOTHING HERE YET
 # Documentation
-// JavaDoc
+// JAVADOC